Cj4y/Bunnyhug/README.md

-## Please the proposal for the project description and schedule
+## Please see the proposal for the project description and schedule

-## Bunnyhug - it means "a hoodie" and is mostly used in Saskatchewan
+### Bunnyhug - is another word for "a hoodie" and is mostly used in Saskatchewan
 Capstone SEG 4910 Fall 2020
 Cheryl Tollola 8317298